entrpntr/gb-rta-bruteforce/README.md

 The framework is written in Java, so it's easiest to use with Java (or compatible languages).

 Main programs are in NidoBot/ShrewBot/LassIGT0Checker/MoonIGT0Checker/CrystalTIDManip/RedBlueTIDManip .java files.
-Each file can be modified for custom manip needs.
+Each of these programs can be modified for custom manip needs.

 Currently, the programs are set up expecting a roms folder to be created in the root directory.
 The expected names for the ROMs are: pokered.gbc, pokeblue.gbc, pokecrystal.gbc, and gbc_bios.bin (for the GBC bootrom).